benignware/wp-bootstrap-hooks/README.md

 Bootstrap Hooks provides a Nav Menu Walker based on the work by [Edward McIntyre](https://github.com/twittem/wp-bootstrap-navwalker) which is automatically injected into menus per default.
 For the primary menu, the `navbar-nav`-class will be added.

+Bootstrap Hooks also adds a script that handles links on dropdown-toggles which are prevented by default from Bootstrap.

 ### Pagination